daveabrock/daveabrock.github.io/_posts/2020-07-14-c-sharp-9-target-typing-covariants.markdown

 # Wrapping up

 In this post, we discussed how C# 9 makes improvements with target types and covariant returns.
 We discussed target-typing `new` expressions and their benefits (especially when initializing collections).
 We also discussed target typing with conditional operators.
 Finally, we discussed the long-awaited return type covariance feature in C# 9.

-As this is still very much in preview, let me know any thoughts or if you've come across any issues!